datarichard/HILDA-rghh/README.md

 A suggested workflow for R is:

-Import the HILDA data and store it in a list
+The HILDA data is stored by wave, with a separate file for each survey wave.
+Import the HILDA data by wave and store it in a list

 ```
 library(tidyverse)